 Additional information on hires is available at 20 CFR §651.10.

-TA Bulletin 210, issued August 19, 2009, and titled “Recording Hires in WorkInTexas.com,” and subsequent updates

-C-602.c: Hire Validation
+C-602.c: Hiring Information Validation

-Boards must ensure that Workforce Solutions Office managers and appropriate supervisors perform random verifications on hires and services recorded in WorkInTexas.com.
+Boards and ES Supervisory staff must perform random verifications on hires and services recorded in WorkInTexas.com.
 This method helps managers and appropriate supervisors determine customer satisfaction with job seeker referrals and other Workforce Solutions Office services.

 Workforce Solutions Office staff can validate hiring information by calling the employer to verify employment status (that the individual did go to work, not that the individual is necessarily still working there), calling the job seeker, or verifying wages using the TWC Wage Record Inquiry function.